Amsterdam/contrib-guide/docs/code.md

 ## Meta Guide line.

 The human brain is the most important computer.
-That is the 'AVERAGE' human brain not 'your' super-human brain.
-The brains of your collegues should easily comprehend your code.
+That is the `AVERAGE` human brain not your `super-human` brain.
+The brains of your collegues should be able to easily comprehend your code.

 The average brain can only rememeber about 7 items at the same time.
 A 'smart' person about 13. https://phys.org/news/2009-11-brain-magic.html